top of page

 Care Information

-Recently purchased a crested gecko, or are thinking about picking one up?
 Here is what you need to know to care for these amazing creatures.

 Common Name: Crested Gecko